greenm01/ec4x/docs/ec4x_specs.md

 | CLK2      | 4      |
 | CLK3+     | 5+     |

-The maxium CLK level is CLK7.
+The maximum CLK level is CLK7.

 ## XYZ\.10 Planetary Shields (SLD)

-Planetary Shields protect a colony from bombardment and invastion.
+Planetary Shields protect a colony from bombardment and invasion.

-Upgrades do not apply to pre-existing shields.
+Upgrades do not apply to preexisting shields.
 Salvage and build a new one.

 | SLD Level | Min TL |
 |:---------:|:------:|